lucasaec/cs680Calabrese/PA4/README.md

 ```

 ### Makefile Instructions
-The makefile works as expected and must be updated with new files added in.
+The makefile works as expected and must be updated with new files added in. ./Tutorial without command line arguments will not load any objects.
+Please see below in this Readme file to know how to use the command line arguments.

 ```bash
 mkdir build